Vampire Knight

 Two drama CDs were created for the series, as well as a twenty-six episode anime adaptation based on the first two sagas.
 Produced by Studio Deen, the anime series' first season aired in Japan on TV Tokyo between April and July 2008.
 The second season, aired on the same station from October to December 2008.
-The anime uses many of the same voice actors as were used for the drama CDs.
 The anime adaptation was licensed for release in North America by Viz Media.